Who’s behind My Wedding Wish?

 I have always believed that there are no coincidences or accidents in this world – that things happen for a reason.

 I’m a registered Civil Marriage Celebrant and have been for ten years, but most of that ten years has been focused on completing my tertiary degrees at the University of the Sunshine Coast.
 I’d like to share with you a story that changed my life, and hopefully will change the lives of many Australians.

-One Tuesday about six years ago when I was frantically trying to finish assignments, I received a phone call from a man who asked if I was a celebrant.
+One Tuesday, in 2007, when I was frantically trying to finish assignments, I received a phone call from a man who asked if I was a celebrant.
 “Yes”, I replied, “How can I help you?”